 Highlighting the social groups that compose a company is a double-edged sword.
 It can signal the presence and importance of those groups within the organization even as it reinforces the relevance of the distinction.
-Some conservatives have taken the irrelevance of racial and gender distinctions to mean that no policies, even those meant to achieve greater inclusion in areas of life where women or minorities are underrepresented and have been excluded in the past, should ever turn on them.
+Some conservatives have taken the irrelevance of racial and gender distinctions to mean that no policies should ever turn on them, even those policies meant to achieve greater inclusion in areas of life where women or minorities are underrepresented and have been excluded in the past.
 This is a mistake, in my view.
-But it’s a bit curious that the zeal accompanying the insistence on the irrelevance of the distinction, to the point of abject hostility to “identity politics” and the Colbert-like insistence that we just not see race at all, does not cause a moment’s hesitation at “the women and women of.”
-In fact, I wouldn’t be surprised to find empirically that the phrase is more often be used by conservative-leaning CEOs otherwise allergic to group-based politics.
+But it’s a bit curious that the zeal accompanying the insistence on the irrelevance of the distinction, to the point of abject hostility to “identity politics” and the Colbert-like insistence that we just not see race at all, does not cause a moment’s hesitation at “the men and women of.”
+In fact, I wouldn’t be surprised to find empirically that the phrase is more often be used by CEOs who are otherwise allergic to group-based politics.

 Just to be clear, I don’t mean this to be personally critical.
 I don’t think that saying “the men and women of” means the speaker holds essentialist and incorrect views about the capabilities of the sexes.
 It’s embedded in modern rhetoric, and I’m rambling along thinking about why that might be.
 So let’s consider another possibility that is yet more charitable to the phrase, one you might consider when trying hard to be fair to such speakers’ intentions.
 I’d call this aspect of the phrase “vivification.”

 Well, I don’t have any answers.
 I admit that I don’t particularly like the phrase “the men and women of.”
 My perception is that it tends to be delivered to achieve a solemnifying effect by politicians and corporate officers.
-At this point, I think its effect has shifted to reinforcing a distinction that should not exist from laudably signaling inclusion.
+At this point, I think its effect, if not its purpose, has shifted away from laudably signaling inclusion and toward reinforcing distinctions that should not exist.
 By now, inclusion should be a given.
-Just as obviously, its binary phrasing is problematic as transgendered individuals achieve greater social acceptance.
+Just as obviously, its binary phrasing is problematic as transgender individuals achieve greater social acceptance.